Maritime Injuries / Jones Act

 Further distinguishing Jones Act benefits from those typically afforded under workers compensation, an injured seaman may be entitled to significant damages for lost wages, disability, fringe benefits and pain and suffering.
 It is important that workers have someone on their side that understands the differences the Jones Act and what legal rights they have to obtaining financial damages for their injury.Attorneys protecting marine workers in Illinois: Jones Act Law Firm

 Our Chicago personal Injury Lawyers can help an injured seaman determine what rights he or she may have and further advise if a potential claim may be pursued against a sub-contractor or product manufacturer who contributed to the injury.
-If you were injured on a vessel or dock in Illinois, get the attention that a regional law firm provides as opposed to being just a number at a larger office.
+If you were injured on a vessel or dock in Illinois or lost a loved one in a maritime accident, get the attention of an Illinois Jones Act law firm provides as opposed to being just a number at a larger office.